geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Array’d in arms of every varying dye<br>
 That paints the rainbow of an April sky.[^34]

+[^34]: The ores of copper are remarkable for the variety and brilliancy of their hues.

 Near these, his dauntless band Magnetes drew,<br>
 True to their leader, to their sovereign true;<br>
 Train’d to the fight, and nurs’d in war’s alarms,<br>